Brazil–Libya relations: History

-After Libyan Civil War
+After the Libyan Civil War

-Brazil closed its embassy in Tripoli due the First Libyan civil war, and reopened in 2012, in 2014 due to the Second Libyan civil war, Brazil closed its embassy in Tripoli and temporarily relocated to Tunis.
+Brazil closed its embassy in Tripoli due to the First Libyan civil war, and reopened it in 2012.
+In 2014, due to the Second Libyan civil war, Brazil closed its embassy again and temporarily relocated operations to Tunis.

-Brazil votes in favor of the accreditation of the National Transitional Council as a representative of Libya for the 66th Ordinary Session of the UN General Assembly, recognizing that entity as a legitimate representative of the Libyan people.
+Brazil voted in favor of the accreditation of the National Transitional Council as the representative of Libya for the 66th ordinary session of the UN General Assembly, recognizing that entity as the legitimate representative of the Libyan people.

 Trade

-The commercial exchange between Brazil and Libya was US$ 448.1 million in 2019, with a surplus of US$ 114.7 million for Brazil.
+The commercial exchange between Brazil and Libya totaled US$ 448.1 million in 2019, with a surplus of US$ 114.7 million for Brazil.